Viewing this page on your device?

 Every time we move our arms and legs, force is being applied to our spine.
 It has been said that if we were to remove all the muscles from around the spine, so it was simply made up of the ligaments and bones (vertebrae), it would only be able to withstand about 2 Newtons of force being applied (2kg in layman terms)!

 However, everyday activities such as walking and picking up toys from the floor apply much more force than that.
-The reason our spine does not fall apart during everyday life is because of core stability.
+The reason our spine does not fall apart during everyday life is because of core stability, which is provided by the muscles around the spine.

 Core stability prevents the spine from buckling under the immense pressure that our arms and legs put on it, and helps us to keep our balance during movement.
 It plays an important role in nearly every gross motor activity.